Jan-Eric-B/FuriousTare/README.md

 Dialogue fixes are marked with the "Articy ID", representing the unique node in the dialogue graph.

+- `AbilityLabelOverflow`: The ability label number and pips would overflow onto the next line when you have 10 or more points in an ability.
+This can happen if you have a Physique of 4, internalise "Revacholian Nationhood", and drink three different alcohols.
 - `DialoguePathFixes`: `0x0100004500009218`: When asking Joyce for 10,000 reals, choosing "Hydrodynamique E40?
 Sounds fast." would trigger the correct response, _and also_ the response for the other dialogue choice ("I like high fidelity *anything*").
 - `HandHud`: The hand HUD icons wouldn't respond to mouseover or clicks, except for a small area below the icons.